 Tickets are issued to the owner of the vehicle regardless of who was driving.
 No demerit points will be issued.

-The advance notice signs are being placed in the initial 14 areas, two in each ward, to let residents know that ASE cameras will be installed in their neighbourhood in the coming months.
-The cameras are anticipated to go live in January 2025.
+Since August 2024, advance notice signs were provided in the initial 14 areas, two in each ward, to let residents know that ASE cameras will be installed in their neighbourhood in the coming months.

 Oakville’s ASE program will be rolled out in phases.